Do you believe you are enough?

 I came to understand that my limiting belief system started as a child.
 I was often lonely and felt like I didn’t belong in my adopted family, though I tried to fit in.

-I’d look for closeness with my mom and dad on our family road trips, but that comfort was temporary.
+I looked to escape the wrath of my oldest brother, who was troubled and began drinking at the age of thirteen.
+I turned to my mom and dad for protection, but that comfort was temporary.
 As a free spirit, the two things that offered the most happiness were sailing with my mother and skiing, and I became very skilled at both.

 I left for college with a hard breastplate, looking for a fresh start.
 I was quick to make new friends and joined the ski team.
-Skiing had always given me a sense of freedom and joy, but I continued to struggle to keep relationships.
+Skiing had always given me a sense of freedom and joy, but I struggled to keep relationships.
 I often picked unavailable men and had a hard time making close girlfriends, which contributed to feeling like an outsider.

 Even with my struggles, I’d always been drawn to people.
 After graduating college, I took a job as a sales associate, and after that, I became a corporate recruiter.
 I loved getting to know candidates and what made them tick as I matched them with positions where they’d thrive.
 I came to realize I had a talent for guiding people to find their way, even though I still found myself searching for my own path.